yasin6606/genetic-algorithm/README.md

 ## Dependencies
 1. Docker

-## Modes
+## Mode
-The program is developed on Single and Multi Process.
+The program is developed in Multi-Process mode.

-		Single Process: git checkout master
-		Multi-Process: git checkout multiprocess

 ## Result
 The result chart is saved as a png file on your desktop in the "genetic_result" directory.